Breast Implant Revision

 All procedures begin with the appropriate anesthesia and placement of surgical incisions.
 Various alternative techniques include fat grafting to correct contour irregularities, implant exchange, adjustments to the shape of the implant pocket, breast lifting to improve the relationship of the breast with the underlying implant, site changes where the implant is moved from below the muscle to above the muscle, and scar revision.

-During the consultation, Dr. Cohn or Dr. Anderson will perform a physical examination and take measurements of your physical attributes, noting any breast asymmetry or other important factors.
+During the consultation, Dr. Cohn will perform a physical examination and take measurements of your physical attributes, noting any breast asymmetry or other important factors.
 Be prepared to share your medical history, why you desire breast revision, any drug or medicinal use and history, drug allergies, personal or family history of breast cancer, and the results of any previous mammograms and/or biopsies.
-Our doctors will discuss and recommend surgical techniques and the type of anesthesia to help you achieve your goals and have the best surgical experience.
+Dr. Cohn will discuss and recommend surgical techniques and the type of anesthesia to help you achieve your goals and have the best surgical experience.
 He will also take photographs for your medical records and use three-dimensional computer imaging to show you images of your potential breasts with new implants.
 Most patients leave the consultation knowing exactly what to expect and with all decisions already made for their customized treatment plan.

 Your recovery after breast revision will depend on the surgical approach used and how your body heals.

 Gauze or bandages will be applied to your incisions, and you will be instructed on how to care for them during recovery.
 A thin tube may be temporarily placed under the skin to drain any excess blood or fluids.
 You will need to rest and limit your activities for a few days.
 Soreness and swelling may last several weeks.
 An elastic bandage or support bra will be given to you to help minimize swelling and support the newly revised breast(s).
 As swelling decreases, your breast shape and position will improve.
 Avoid excessive motion or force to the incisions as they heal, and follow the specific instructions given to you to reduce your risk of infection and complications.
-Our doctors will inform you when it is safe to resume normal activities and exercise.
+Dr. Cohn will inform you when it is safe to resume normal activities and exercise.

 Like all surgical incisions, the incisions for breast revision are likely to leave some scarring.